We covered details on how to use Adobe Fireworks to set up a responsive design wireframe, reusable components, prototypes and ways to share designs.

 As discussed in the “Creating Wireframes And Prototypes” section of part 1, our choice of a design tool came down to the following:

-When Gabriel Gross4 (our visual UI designer) joined the team, we had already created a lot of wireframes in Fireworks.
+- Team learning curve.
+When Gabriel Gross (our visual UI designer) joined the team, we had already created a lot of wireframes in Fireworks.
 He initially considered just translating those wireframes to Photoshop.
 Because of the amount of work that would have been required, he decided to try Fireworks on a few screens.
 About a week later, he suggested working directly from the Fireworks PNG wireframe files, instead of recreating the designs from scratch.
 From this point forward, we’ve been using the wireframe files as the starting point for visual design screens.

+- Workflow and efficiency.
 Reusing wireframes as a staring point really helped us get from wireframes to high-fidelity visuals in record time.
 We were able to take advantage of the efficiencies built into sharing files and iterating on them together.
-For a detailed look at a similar workflow, check out “Designing Interactive Products With Fireworks5” by Nick Myers of Cooper6 and “iOS Prototyping With Adobe Fireworks and TAP7” by Shlomo Goltz8.
+For a detailed look at a similar workflow, check out “Designing Interactive Products With Fireworks” by Nick Myers of Cooper and “iOS Prototyping With Adobe Fireworks and TAP” by Shlomo Goltz.